debasisj/employee-manager/README.md

 ## Getting Started

 1. Make sure you have Java and Node.js installed.
-2. Backend JAR already provided in the repo at  `rest-app/rest-0.0.1-SNAPSHOT.jar`.
-Source project can be found here - https://github.com/debasisj/tut-rest
+2. Backend JAR already provided in the repo at  `rest-app/rest-0.0.1-SNAPSHOT.jar`
 3. Install dependencies:
    `npm install`
 4. Start both servers: